 Unfortunately, in order to remain competitive, any nation has to be cognizant of how they treat their wealthiest investors and entrepreneurs, otherwise, there are many countries around the world waiting to offer these dissatisfied citizens a new place to call home.

-And as a result of the pandemic, and the majority of the workforce somewhat sheltered in place for the foreseeable future, working remotely is now more of an option than it ever was.
+And as a result of the pandemic, and the majority of the workforce somewhat sheltered in place for the foreseeable future, and with not nearly as many people traveling around the world or making their way back home, working remotely is now more of an option than it ever was.

 The world is a big place full of wonderful lifestyle opportunities, and there are people like Andrew who will be more than happy to help find you a new place to call home.